amaryllis-rosienne/amaryllis-rosienne.github.io/README.md

-# eureia reality continuum
+# bloomer timeline
 ## by emily 'amaryllis' rosienne
-formally a worldbuilding project simply known as eureia, now extended to be the motherverse of all my worldbuilding projects.
+part of the eureia reality continuum, formally a worldbuilding project simply known as eureia, now extended to be the motherverse of all my worldbuilding projects.